How a Muslim woman who fought for gender equality had her sanity questioned in a South African mosque. By Merium Kazmi.

 Although it came many years before, Shamima’s stand is similar to the efforts being made by the Inclusive Mosque Initiative in the United Kingdom, which hopes to provide a space for all Muslims – young or old, male or female, straight or gay – to pray side by side.[ii]

 As the chairperson of the Muslim Community Broadcasting Trust, she oversaw the establishment of an Islamic radio station, The Voice.[iii]
-She had learnt of the controversy over the lack of women’s voices on other Islamic radio stations in South Africa and had hoped to correct that by ensuring that voices of Muslims from a variety of backgrounds were heard.
+She had learned of the controversy over the lack of women’s voices on other Islamic radio stations in South Africa and had hoped to correct that by ensuring that voices of Muslims from a variety of backgrounds were heard.
 She wrote extensively about women in Islam and published a book, Journey of Discovery, with her husband about their experiences performing the Hajj.

 As an Islamic feminist, Shamima joins a growing list of individuals who have defied socio-cultural expectations and remained committed to enhancing the status of women in the region.
-While the struggle to implement gender-equitable programmes and policies continues today, it is heartening that Shamima’s life story continues to inspire women and girls to embark on their own struggles.
+While the struggle to implement gender-equitable programs and policies continues today, it is heartening that Shamima’s life story continues to inspire women and girls to embark on their own struggles.
 Such actions spur discussion, debate, understanding and respect, all of which are necessary to accommodate the ever-growing diversity of Muslim voices in our respective communities.

 Her struggle to achieve gender equality also paralleled her struggle with cancer, which would eventually take her life during Ramadan in 1998 at the age of 37.
-Even her departure from this world was testament to her faith in the religion of her birth and its inherent promotion of gender equality: her funeral prayers were read by a close female friend, an act unheard of in the Muslim world.
+Even her departure from this world was a testament to her faith in the religion of her birth and its inherent promotion of gender equality: her funeral prayers were read by a close female friend, an act unheard of in the Muslim world.
 This final farewell served as a perfect denouement to a life well lived.[iv]
 She was laid to rest in the city of her childhood, Pietersburg, and left behind her husband and two sons – as well as a lasting legacy of tenacity for asserting her God-given rights.

 The Shamima Shaikh Commemorative website is a great repository of information for those interested in reading more about her.